silverstripe/silverstripe-activedirectory/docs/en/adfs_setup.md

 ### Rule 2: Send objectId as nameidentifier

+This rule makes use of the previous one.
+SAML requires a unique identifier to perform the authentication. "objectId" AD Attribute is such a unique token, and we direct ADFS to use it for this purpose.

 Repeat the same "Add Rule" as done above and select "Send Claims Using a Custom Rule" from the dropdown to add this rule:

 	c:[Type == "http://schemas.xmlsoap.org/ws/2005/05/identity/claims/privatepersonalidentifier"] => issue(Type = "http://schemas.xmlsoap.org/ws/2005/05/identity/claims/nameidentifier", Issuer = c.Issuer, OriginalIssuer = c.OriginalIssuer, Value = c.Value, ValueType = c.ValueType, Properties["http://schemas.xmlsoap.org/ws/2005/05/identity/claimproperties/format"] = "urn:oasis:names:tc:SAML:2.0:nameid-format:transient");

 ## Set the secure hash algorithm

-You will also have to change the secure hash algorithm from SHA-256 to SHA-1
+By default ADFS 2.0 uses a hash algorithm incompatible with *silverstripe-activedirectory* SAML implementation.
+You will need to change it from SHA-256 to SHA-1.

 1. Right click the relying party and choose properties.
 2. Choose the "Advanced" tab and select the "SHA-1" option in the dropdown and press OK.